dang-el/SubPar/README.md

 ## Introduction

 ### Purpose:
-The purpose of this document is to...
+The Purpose of this document is to illustrate the App, the ways in which the User interacts with it, and the ways that the App works "under the hood".

 ### Scope:
 This Project is designed for Golfers to use as a "Pocket Caddy".

-Golfers will be able to:
+ The Goals of the new System will allow Golfers to:

+- Functionality to Sign-Up, Log-in, Delete, Sign-Out, And Reset Password for an Account.
-- Upload scorecards for auto-scoring and game saving
+- Upload Scorecard for Auto-Calculation.

-- AI-Caddy club recomendations based on Golfers ability
+- AI-Caddy Smart Recomendation

-- Upload individual strokes to look back on and allow AI-Caddy to better assist the Golfer

-- Stroke Counter.
-So that the Golfer never forgets their score
+- Upload Single Stroke
+- Stroke Counter
+- View Golfer History
 ### Use Cases:
-1. Sign-Up for an Account.
-2. Log-In to your Account.
-3. Reset Password for your Account.
-4. Upload Scorecard for Auto-Calculation.
-5. AI-Caddy Smart Recomendation

-6. Upload Single Stroke

-7. Stroke Counter

 ### Functional Requirements: